 Graduating Senior Scholarships

-- Resident of Harbor Country (the townships of New Buffalo, Chikaming and Three Oaks; the villages of Three Oaks, Michiana or Grand Beach; and the City of New Buffalo).
+- Be a graduating senior residing full time in one of the following locations: the townships of New Buffalo, Chikaming or Three Oaks; the villages of Three Oaks, Michiana or Grand Beach; or the City of New Buffalo.

 Attention New Buffalo Area Schools students: The Pokagon Fund’s scholarship program is entirely separate from the scholarships that are awarded from the New Buffalo Educational Trust by New Buffalo Area Schools.
 Please contact NBAS for information on this extraordinary scholarship program.